However you measure the success of your online gambling website, at some point or another, you’ll need to focus on the best conversion processes.

 Ideally, a good fraud prevention tool should give you enough flexibility to alternate between light and heavy KYC processes.
 Moreover, gaining a full picture of the user journey helps improve risk scoring and accuracy in fraud detection.

 But there’s more.
-For instance, using a complete, end-to-end fraud prevention solution like SEON will have more benefits:
+For instance, using a complete, end-to-end fraud prevention platform like SEON will have more benefits:

 See how SEON can help you prevent fraud in your online gambling business.